vaginessa/dns-wiki/FAQ.md

 Quick Guide
 -----------

-Start using AFWall+ the first time
+Using AFWall+ the first time:

 1. Click on _Mode_ to switch between whitelist- (default enabled) and blacklist-mode.
 2. Mark the applications that you want to block or allow (depending on the selected mode), for each interface.